martz3r/mujtvprogram-xmltv/README.md

 -
 This is concept of pulling & converting data from mujtvprogram.cz services to usable XMLTV format

+Not finished, proper error handaling and basic run is missing and will be added for easier usage

 Sources
 -
 Ownership of all services used by this script belong to "mujtvprogram"